offsecph/CREAMpi/README.md

 - *ansible [STALLS] when trying to install metasploit*
 - *ansible [ERRORS] on installing netexec (pipx netexec)*
 ```
-Just rerun the ansible playbook.
-It will now install faster than earlier.
+Just re-run the ansible playbook.
 ```

 *[STALLS] Ansible stalls in a certain point of the installation*